 We are here to help you understand what first deposit bonuses are, how to use them and where to get them.
 Our goal is to teach you to become a better player, who can easily navigate the world of online casinos.

-In addition, you can read reviews made by genuine users and experienced casino testers.
+In addition, you can read reviews made by genuine users and experienced casino experts.
 As a registered member, you too can rate and review casinos.
 You can read more about the testing process and the criteria on how they are rated on our casino reviews page.

 As the name implies, a first deposit bonus is a bonus you get when you make your first deposit at a casino.
 It can be either bonus money, free spins, or a combination of both.